New York–based photographer Michael Turek has spent two decades refining the art of looking.

 You’re a fierce advocate for film.
 Why?

-Film also pushes you to move in a linear fashion, rather than getting hung up on any one frame.
-On digital, you lift the camera, take a shot, check it, and repeat – you end up walking in creative circles, over-perfecting the same shot.
-You can try to resist looking at the LCD screen, but you have to be like a Zen monk.
+Film also helps me to create new compostions in a linear fashion, rather than getting hung up on any one frame.
+With digital, you lift the camera, take a shot, check it, and then likely take another one too similar to the first – you end up walking in creative circles, over-perfecting the same shot.
+And it’s difficult to resist looking at the LCD screen – you’d need to be a strict Zen monk.
 With film, you can’t do that – it forces you to make true variations.

-When I shot digital, I’d send editors seventy-five versions of the same picture.
-Once I switched to film, I started coming back with real variations, and they said, “Wow, what happened?”
-What happened was limitation.
+When I shot digital, I’d invariably send editors seventy-five versions of the same picture, to their great annoyance.
+Once I switched to film, my submissions had real variations, and they said, “Wow, it’s so much easier to edit your work!”
+The limitation of film made my work more efficient.

 On workshops, it also changes how you end your day.
-If everyone’s shooting digital, you spend the evening sitting at your laptop or comparing photos, which inevitably becomes competitive.
+If everyone’s shooting digital, you spend the evening sitting in front of open laptops, people comparing each others images, which can feel a little competitive.
 With film, you can’t do that.
-Instead, you sit with a glass of wine and talk about what you saw, what you attempted to photograph, what worked, what didn’t.
-It becomes a meaningful conversation about the process.
+Instead, you sit with a glass of wine and talk with one another about what you saw that day that inspired you, what you think you did well, where you think you struggled – you talk about aesthetics.
+It becomes a meaningful conversation about the process that really helps for the next day.

 What, to you, makes a ‘good’ photograph?

-I want photographs to be beautiful and bizarre at the same time.
+I like it best when photographs are beautiful and bizarre at the same time.
 I’m drawn to things that are objectively beautiful, of course, but they’re a dime a dozen.
 But if you can have both – something aesthetically pleasing in harmony with something askew or slightly jarring that makes you look twice – that’s a good photo.

 Ultimately, the purpose of taking photos is storytelling – it’s a type of language.
 And like good writing, there’s text and subtext, analogy and metaphor; it’s more than just straight reporting.
 That’s where the pleasure lies.